 But what if you're somewhere in between?
 You're not ready for the grand romantic gestures of the holiday, but you also don't want to ignore it completely.
 In that case, it's all about finding a balance.
-Here’s how the experts say to approach celebrating Valentine's Day when your relationship isn't serious yet.
+Here’s how the experts suggest approaching Valentine's Day when your relationship isn't serious yet.

 When In Doubt, Keep Things Simple.

-Just because it’s Valentine's Day, that doesn’t mean you’re required to make a big deal of the holiday, as Julie Spira, online dating expert and author of Love in the Age of Trump: How Politics is Polarizing Relationships, tells Elite Daily.
-“Celebrating Valentine's Day with someone new doesn't mean you have to go to a fancy restaurant with a prix fixe menu,” she says.
-However, Spira does warn that outright ignoring it may not be the best option either.
+Just because it’s Valentine's Day, doesn’t mean you’re required to make a big deal of the holiday.
+“Celebrating Valentine's Day with someone new doesn't mean you have to go to a fancy restaurant with a prix fixe menu,” Julie Spira, online dating expert and author of Love in the Age of Trump: How Politics is Polarizing Relationships, tells Elite Daily.
+But she does warn that outright ignoring it may not be the best option either.
 Her advice is to pick an activity that matches the casualness of your relationship.
-“I'm a believer in celebrating Valentine's Day, even if you're bringing in take-out and watching a movie together,” she suggests.
+“I'm a believer in celebrating Valentine's Day, even if you're bringing in take-out and watching a movie together."